About Me

 White Horses - Jackie.
 From the school holiday TV series of the same name.
 Carefree, trouble-free times.

-Double Click the play button in the middle to go to You Tube to watch and remember.
+Double Click to go to You Tube to watch and remember.

 Song to make love to: